polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 ### Actively Participating in the Community

 Participating in the community goes hand in hand with building a reputation.
-This is not only for Nominators, but for other Validators, builders, developers, governance participants, and general enthusiasts.
+This isn't only for Nominators, but for other validators, builders, developers, governance participants, and general enthusiasts.
 Being helpful or contributing to discussions can go a long way in building a trusted brand and reputation.